nbeliy/eegBidsCreator/README.md

 - Some Embla files contains several events files, need to read all and remove duplicates -- **fixed**
 - If 2 Emblas treats same subjects, one overrides other, need to fix it -- **fixed**
 - Interpreting Calibration function produces sometimes a error `eval() arg 1 must be a string, bytes or code object` -- **fixed**
-  - If channel has signed data, it has no CalFunction, producing error above
-  - Need to treat signed data
 - Error `File "DataStructure/Embla/Channel.py", line 209 in _read: b'\xff\xff\xff\xff'` -- **fixed**
   - Happens in corrupted files, file will abort reading
   - Could be just unfinished session, must be observed